jeffreyza/PIVX-Doc-Website-Content/02.pivx-core-wallet/03.qt-wallet/article.md

   * Staking only: Wallet is unlocked only for staking, no transactions can be input.
 11. **Theme selection:** Switch between light and dark themes
 12. Link to **Wallet FAQ**
-13. **QR Code** that corresponds to your PiVX address.
+13. **QR Code** that corresponds to your PIVX address.
 Clicking on it enlarges the QR code and displays your address.

 ### Tabs of the core wallet